mkrevuelta/CppMoveBase64/Doc/Motivation.md

 Sometimes you can't choose the toolchain.
 Maybe you must use an old machine because you need a proprietary library which is installed and licensed only there.
 Maybe you don't have administrator permissions...
 That's life.

 At the end of the day, this problem is stopping people from using modern C++.
 They are stuck with MSVC 2012 or GCC 4.8.5 because of some library provider or consumer (usually from the next department in the same corporation).

+I am proposing to use some C++ in the library interfaces.
+This way we can make them efficient, easy to use and highly compatible.